biobricks/pastlevel/README.md

 However, if you do this then commits will take longer for large databases since a complete (and modified) copy of the previous database index has to be built using only the leveldb get/put/batch primitives.
 See the _performance_ section for more info.

-# multi
+# multiclient

-If you're planning on having multiple processes access a pastlevel database at the same time (using e.g. multiparty or some other RPC system) then set {multi: true}.
-If using multi then you _must_ enable auto mode (which is the default).
+If you're planning on having multiple processes access a pastlevel database at the same time (using e.g. multiparty or some other RPC system) then set {multiclient: true}.
+If using multiclient then you _must_ enable auto mode (which is the default).

-Normally when opening a pastlevel database, pastlevel will attempt to check out the previously checked out commit, but when multi is enabled nothing will be checked out per default (since last checked out commit might not have been checked out by you).
+Normally when opening a pastlevel database, pastlevel will attempt to check out the previously checked out commit, but when multiclient is enabled nothing will be checked out per default (since last checked out commit might not have been checked out by you).
 Instead you will have to manually call .checkout with a specific commit id after opening the database, or if this is a new/emptry database you can just start using it without checking anything out.

 # atomicity, frozen views and cleanup